Deploy Infinite Scale on the Hetzner Cloud

 Select Cloud

-Then, you either can use an existing project, if you have one, or create a new project.
+Then, you can either use an existing project, if you have one, or create a new project.

 Create new project